 Youth Climate Corps West Kootenay

-Hiring is closed for the 2024 West Kootenay Youth Climate Corps season.
+Hiring is now closed for the 2025 West Kootenay Youth Climate Corps season.
 Thank you for your interest.
-Our season begins this May; follow our Instagram page for more updates.

-• Community Engagement: The crew will work with different organizations and local governments to help educate and connect with the community on fire resiliency, water conservation, and community preparedness.
+• Community Engagement: The crew will work with different organizations and local governments to help educate and connect with the community on sustainability initiatives

 Past project highlights